thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/async-and-await.md

 * `async`: it marks the function as an async function
 * `await`: it means we want to wait for the Promise \(returned by the function after await\) is resolved before the next line is executed

-## What is returned from Async Function, actually?
+## What is returned from an `async` function?

 In the example above, you may think the async function return a string \(which is the user name\), but remember the async function above is the same as the promise version, and the promise version returns an instance of Promise to the caller.

-An Async functions return an instance of Promise that resolves to the return value as you put in the `return` statement of the function.
+An Async function returns an instance of a Promise that resolves to the return value as you put in the `return` statement of the function.

 ## Error Handling within Async Functions